emipa606/SYRHarpy/README.md

 While being as versatile as humans when it comes to most forms of work they rely on their claws and lightning attacks for defense as they are incapable of wielding any type of weapon.
 And despite their beauty their need to fight will make them somewhat hard to integrate into a working colony, especially with other harpies around.

 **WARNING:** They are a fairly challenging race.
 Their lack of joy and easy food buffs makes them hard to keep happy.
 Bloodlust as new need is brutal if not managed, as low bloodlust can lead to them going berserk, which is an extreme mental break.
 Beware.
 To manage Bloodlust allow them to attack any pawn (animal or humanoid) regularly.
-You can use prisoners, your own colonists or hunting, if you aren&apos;t attacked.
+You can use prisoners, your own colonists or hunting, if you aren't attacked.

 Advantages: